 Q: Ok, I am hooked, can I launch my own satellite?

 A: Of course, in fact, amateur satellites are orbiting the earth right now!
-And to help you out the government has a 67-page form titled “Streamlined Small Satellite and Small Spacecraft Process” Which tells you how to understand the 457 page FCC “Licensing for Satellite Operations Guide” But they did break it into 73 chapters to help you whiz through it.
-And there’s a handy table that directs you to the 20+ other Foreign, Federal and state regulations that require permits or licensing.
+And to help you out the government has a 67-page form titled “Streamlined Small Satellite and Small Spacecraft Process” Which tells you how to understand the 457-page FCC “Licensing for Satellite Operations Guide” But they did break it into 73 chapters to help you whiz through it.
+And there’s a handy table that directs you to the 20+ other Foreign, Federal, and State regulations that require permits or licensing.
 (If you need help ask Elon, Jeff, or Richard).
 Here’s a NASA guide for building your own Cubesat

 Q: What’s up with the time speak?
 Zulu, UTC, CDT, Local time?